 Dries are light and tend to blow away in the wind if you are not careful.
 Therefore, I always choose a tightly closed lid type that is transparent.

 Nymph boxes with the foam work well for dries also.
-The insert foam helps prevent any damage to the hackles (the feathers), keeping them flat and better protected.
+The insert foam helps prevent damage to the hackles (the feathers), keeping them flat and better protected.

 Nymph Fly Boxes

 Nymphs are easier to manage compared to streamers or dries.
-Generally speaking, any box is fine for nymphs and keeping them in the same design box as dries would be my choice.
+Generally speaking, any box is fine for nymphs, and keeping them in the same design box as dries would be my choice.

 Make sure the box you choose has a good magnetic clip or latch.